FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation: Experiments

-\textbf{Generalization on different resolutions.} We train models using various methods on both the Compressible N-S and Diffusion-Reaction subsets across different spatial resolutions, and evaluate them on their corresponding test resolutions.
+\textbf{Generalization on different resolutions.} We also train models using various methods on both the Compressible N-S and Diffusion-Reaction subsets across different spatial resolutions and evaluate them on their corresponding test resolutions.
+This controlled setup allows us to disentangle how each model family benefits from increasing grid fidelity and whether their inductive biases are well-aligned with the underlying physics at different scales.
 As shown in the middle panel of Figure~\ref{fig:genera}, self-attention and latent-based models benefit from higher-resolution training, leveraging richer spatial information to improve performance.
-In contrast, Fourier-based spatial representations exhibit stronger performance at lower resolutions, suggesting superior inductive bias for coarse-scale generalization.
+In contrast, Fourier-based representations exhibit stronger performance at lower resolutions.

-\textbf{Generalization on long-horizon rollout.} We evaluate the long-horizon generalization ability of different methods under the setting \texttt{y = next-step}, by rolling out predictions over extended time steps.
-As shown in the right panel of Figure~\ref{fig:genera}, all methods experience some degree of error accumulation as the rollout length increases.
-However, the spatial representation based on self-attention remains the most stable, exhibiting the lowest performance degradation over time.
+\textbf{Generalization on long-horizon rollout.} We also evaluate the long-horizon generalization ability of different methods under the setting \texttt{$\mathcal{Z}$ = variable}, by rolling out predictions over extended time steps.
+This experiment is designed to probe whether the learned representations can remain numerically stable and physically consistent when error accumulation becomes a dominant factor.
+As shown on the right of Figure~\ref{fig:genera}, all methods experience some degree of error accumulation as the rollout length increases.
+However, the spatial representation based on self-attention remains the most stable, exhibiting the lowest performance degradation.
+Additionally, models trained with a denoising loss and subsequently sampled exhibit substantially greater stability compared to deterministic models.
+Detailed comparison is in Appendix~\ref{sec:supp_generalization_diff}.